The Neon Philharmonic

-The bulk of the group's output was released by Warner Bros./Seven Arts Records.
-In 1972, they moved to TRX Records and produced another single, "Annie Poor" / "Love Will Find a Way", after which the group disbanded.
 The Neon Philharmonic name was sold to producer David Kastle, who put out additional singles released by MCA Records and London Records.
 At least one Saussy song, "Making Out the Best I Can", was recorded by this group and engineered by Ronald Gant.
 Along with its flipside recording, "So Glad You're a Woman", written by Ray Williams and Ron Demmans (MCA-40158 (MC 4810), 1975), the instrumentation was limited to synthesizers, guitar and drums.
 These later singles have no other connection to the original group.

-Shaun Cassidy, David's younger brother, did a cover version of "Morning Girl, Later" (simply titled "Morning Girl") in 1976, which did not chart in the US, but did well in The Netherlands, Belgium and Germany.
+American pop star Shaun Cassidy did a cover version of "Morning Girl, Later" (simply titled "Morning Girl") in 1976, which did not chart in the US, but did well in The Netherlands, Belgium and Germany.
 The song was also covered by The Lettermen.

 The group is not to be confused with the German group The Neon Philharmonic Orchestra, which arranged many classical pieces in medleys in a similar style in the 1980s and 1990s, and covered Walter Murphy's "A Fifth of Beethoven".